Ministry of Word and Sacraments

 The Creeds serves as a reminder and foundation of our beliefs.
 The Apostles' Creed serves as the basis for our faith, stating that we believe in one Triune God.
 This God is three persons as one, and each person is described in their own article of the creed.
 The Father is the creator of the world and all that we know.
 The Son came to Earth, became man, lived a perfect life according to God's word, and sacrificed himself to save us from our sins.
 The Holy Spirit works in us all to help us remain in strong faith, and bring others to believe in the Word of God.
 The Apostles' creed can be found in whole in our hymnal, The Lutheran Service Book, and here.
 Further explanation can be found in Luther's Small Catechism and on the LCMS website.

-If you would like to learn more about the doctrine and practice of Holy Communion, or about anything else that Lutherans believe, teach and confess, please contact Pastor Thomas during the week.
+If you would like to learn more about the doctrine and practice of Holy Communion, or about anything else that Lutherans believe, teach and confess, please contact Pastor Thomas.
 It is our hope, and the hope of Christ, that divisions cease and that we can all enjoy fellowship together.